Nobiskrug: History

 In 2017 Nobiskrug launched the sail-assisted motoryacht Sailing Yacht A, the largest private sailing yacht ever built.
 Measuring almost 143 m and a gross tonnage of about 12.600, Sailing Yacht A became one of the most impressive PYC superyachts in the world in terms of design and technology.

 Nobiskrug's latest delivery in 2020 is its first hybrid superyacht, 80-meter Artefact.
 Artefact's many environmentally-friendly features include diesel-electric variable-speed Azipod-propulsion, dynamic-positioning system, wastewater recycling system for re-use as technical water, batteries and solar panels.
 At 2.999 GT, Artefact is the biggest-volume 80-meter superyacht in the world.

 Currently there are several yacht projects under construction like the 77m Black Shark or the 62m long superyacht with the Espen Oeino design.

 This year the Rendsburg shipyard Nobiskrug is celebrating 115 years of shipbuilding since its foundation in 1905.

 In 2021 the company filed for insolvency - which according to the German law allows business restructuring.
 The shipyard's insolvency is partially a result of the Coronavirus pandemic.

 In July 2021, North German shipbuilding company Flensburger Schiffbau-Gesellschaft was announced as the new owner of Nobiskrug.

+In 2024 Nobiskrug became insolvent again and was taken over by Lürssen.